A New Skin Bundle is Coming!

 With Valorant Episode 7 Act 3 just around the corner, Riot Games has announced a lot of new content that is coming to the game.
 After revealing the Episode 7 Act 3 Battle Pass, and the new agent Iso, Riot now announced a new skin bundle.

-This new Valorant bundle is called Valiant, and it brings some unique skins.
+This new Valorant bundle is called Valiant Hero, and it brings some unique skins.
 It's inspired by the LoL character Wukong, which is inspired by Son Wukong the Monkey King, one of the main characters of the famous Chinese novel Journey to the West.

 Without further ado, let's find out everything about the newest Valorant bundle.